Skip to main content

 welcome: "Welcome to the application!"

-And another file for Russian translations:
+And another file for French translations:

 When a page is displayed to a user who prefers the English language setting, the key will be replaced with the actual English translation: